 Durability

 Knives need to be cared for.
 No blade can stay sharp forever, and no handle is absolved from wear that comes with regular use.
-However, you are making an investment with any knife, and it's not always at the top of every home chef's mind to regularly sharpen and care for their knives (though if you are inclined to, we have also reviewed the best knife sharpeners out there).
+However, you are making an investment with any knife, and it's not always at the top of every home chef's mind to regularly sharpen and care for their knives (though if you are inclined to, we have also reviewed knife sharpeners out there).
 With that in mind, we look at the robustness of blade and handle materials, protective covers, ease of cleaning, and blade resilience.

 Perhaps unsurprisingly, we found that some of the least expensive knives proved to be the most durable.
 The Kai Pure Komachi 2 is easy to clean and hassle-free to maintain.
 It comes with a plastic sheath to protect the blade in a drawer.
 The other fully plastic handle options are the Victorinox Santoku and Kyocera Advanced Ceramic.